weaveworks/scope/site/plugins.md

 }
 ```

-Sometimes the control activation can make the control obsolete, so the
+Sometimes the control activation can make the control obsolete, and so the
 plugin may want to hide it (for example, control for stopping the
 container should be hidden after the container is stopped).
 For this
-to work, the plugin can send a shortcut report by filling the
+to work, the plugin sends a shortcut report by filling the
-`ShortcutReport` field in the response, like for example:
+`ShortcutReport` field in the response, like so:

 ```json
 {